DeveloperMetrics/DevOpsMetrics/README.md

 [![Build](https://GitHub.com/samsmithnz/DevOpsMetrics/workflows/CI/CD/badge.svg)](https://GitHub.com/samsmithnz/DevOpsMetrics/actions?query=workflow%3ACI%2FCD)
 [![Coverage Status](https://coveralls.io/repos/github/samsmithnz/DevOpsMetrics/badge.svg?branch=main)](https://coveralls.io/github/samsmithnz/DevOpsMetrics?branch=main)

-****WIP****

-- **What is this:**
-- **Why do I need it:**
-- **When do I use it:**

-****End WIP****
+**Why DevOps Metrics and what are they?** All engineering, including software, needs metrics to track performance, but many metrics when measured individually, can be gamed or don't encourage the right behaviors.
+The DORA metrics are a step in the right direction, combining several metrics into behaviors that encourage DevOps.

-This project is focused on collecting and analyzing high performing DevOps metrics from GitHub and Azure DevOps.
+This project is focused on helping you collect and analyze four key high performing DevOps metrics from GitHub and Azure DevOps.
 [DORA's "State of DevOps" research](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) and [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) highlighted four driving indicators of high performing DevOps teams.
-While these four metrics are widely used in DevOps discussion, there haven't been many efforts to date to implement and capture the metrics.
+While these four metrics are widely used in DevOps discussion, it's challenging to implement and capture all of the metrics.

-- **Deployment frequency**: Number of deployments to production
+- **Deployment frequency: Number of deployments to production.** This is important, as it highlights how often you can deploy to production - which in turn indicates there is a mature automated testing and a mature CI/CD pipeline to release to production.
-- **Lead time for changes**: Time from committing a change to deployment to production
+- **Lead time for changes: Time from committing a change to deployment to production.** How quickly can we change a line of code and have it running in production?
+Again, this indicates mature automated testing and a mature CI/CD pipeline able to handle changes.
-- **Mean time to restore (MTTR)**: How quickly restoration of production occurs in an outage or degradation
+- **Mean time to restore (MTTR): How quickly restoration of production occurs in an outage or degradation.** When there is a degradation, how quickly can the system auto-heal itself, scale to handle increased load, and/or This one is contraversal, as it's challenging to compare different events that cause degradation.
-- **Change failure rate**: After a production deployment, was it successful?
-Or was a fix or rollback required after the fact?
+- **Change failure rate: After a production deployment, was it successful?
+Or was a fix or rollback required after the fact?** How often is a change we made 'successful'?
+This ties in well with deployment frequency and lead time for changes, but is challenging to measure - as it requires a signoff off of success.
+Not just that the code deployed correctly, but that there weren't adverse effects or degradation of the deployment to the system

 ![High performing metrics](https://samlearnsazure.files.wordpress.com/2020/04/01highperformers.png)
 (Chart from page 18 of https://services.google.com/fh/files/misc/state-of-devops-2019.pdf)